 Posted December 27th, 2019 at 4:58 pm by Dan Musick

 Most people take their garage doors for granted.
 We go into the garage in the morning, open the door, back the car out, and then close the door before we drive off.
-It can be a shocking experience when something breaks, because we don’t even give that piece of machinery a second thought on the average day.
+It can be a shocking experience when something breaks because we don’t even give that piece of machinery a second thought on an average day.
+Unfortunately, most people do not consider garage door repair to be a top priority until an issue arises.

 Replacing the bottom seal of your door is something you may want to do every few years.
 You may notice that this seal starts to crack or develop holes, or you may simply see snow in your garage one morning as you get into your car.
 This is something that is fairly easy for the average consumer to do, especially with the aid of our “How to Replace Garage Door Bottom Seal Weatherstripping” video.